-- 1. The number of potential participants living in the New York market area. - 2.
+- 1. The number of potential participants living in the New York market area, as defined above. - 2.
 The frequency with which participants visit a casino or VLT facility. - 3.
 The amount spent per visit to a facility.

 4. The selection of several potential facilities that a participant will visit.